Oliver-Bilbie/exeter-cycling-club/README.md

 ## To Do
 ### Frontend
 - Add meta tags using the helmet API
-- Refactor forms to only read the HTML state on submit

 ### Backend
-- Configure CloudFront in front of the static hosting S3 bucket
+- Add a Cloudfront distribution in front of the SSR endpoint
 - Configure a custom endpoint for the backend API Gateway
 - Improve the HTML formatting of emails